hanutabube/doom5pr1/README.md

 Both of them are great mods check them oout on moddb. the doom eternal sprites and pickup sprites are made by me.

 thanks for playing
+(disclaimer, i do not own the rights for doom or anything else ,this is a non comercial fan made mod)